AlextheYounga/ecfr-analyzer/README.md

 - [ ] Frequency of ammendments chart
 - [x] Pie chart of words per title
 - [ ] Pie chart of words per agency
+- [ ] Querying into each title
+- [ ] Querying into past history of titles

 ![Dashboard](./docs/images/dashboard-2.png)